Ireteba Peaks Wilderness Area

 Geology

 The Ireteba Peaks ridge is volcanic, and the south and east sides are largely composed of a pale, granitic-looking rock.
 The mountains just south of the wilderness area boundary are volcanic, some with colorful banding and all with steep, rocky outcrops.
-Opal Mountain appears to be a mesa capped with basalt, implying that the surrounding land eroded away leaving just this mountain.
+Opal Mountain appears as a mesa capped with basalt, implying that the surrounding land eroded away leaving just this mountain.

 Notes